 Blockchains & Digital Currencies

-A working knowledge of algebra and coding, although no advanced calculus or programming is required.
+A working knowledge of algebra and basic coding, although no advanced calculus or programming is required.

 Description / Program

 The course provides the foundations on blockchain technology, from public protocols such as Bitcoin and Ethereum to enterprise solutions, needed to understand and develop business applications.
-We explain the transition from traditional monetary systems to digital currencies, the use of smart contracts for financial agreements, the practice of ICOs, the cryptocurrency market,fiscal and legal issues, several use cases.
+We explain the transition from traditional monetary systems to digital currencies, the use of smart contracts for financial agreements, DeFi, Stable Coins, NFTs, CBDCs, the cryptocurrency market,fiscal and legal issues.
+Several use cases are described.

 A set of handouts will be delivered.